milochambers96/PacMan-Clone/README.md

 ## Overview

-This is my first project of the software engineering bootcamp at General Assemby, London.
+This is was my first project of the software engineering bootcamp at General Assemby, London.
 The assignment was to create a grid-based game to be rendered in the browser, using HTML, CSS, and JavaScript.
 The project was to be completed individually within one week.

 I chose to create DotMan, as an ode to the classic PacMan maze game.
 DotMan mostly follows the same dynamics as PacMan, however, a few twists have been added, most notably a ghost that can teleport randomly across the maze in a sort of whack-a-mole style, adding a new challenge to the game.